 Diuretics: These medicines help your body get rid of excess fluid and swelling.
 These can be used to lower your blood pressure too.

 Diet changes: Some diet changes may be needed, such as reducing salt (sodium) and protein in your food choices to help control blood pressure and lighten the load of wastes on the kidneys.

 You should always speak with your doctor about the risks and benefits of any of the treatments you receive.
 Each of the drugs during any of these treatments can have their own side effects.
 Fortunately, these side effects usually are manageable for most patients.
 Discuss your treatment with your healthcare provider.
 Your overall health and the health of your kidneys should always be considered.
 There are times when the side effects of certain treatments are not worth the risk to your health.

 If you are a woman with lupus nephritis and want to have children, you should discuss with your healthcare provider the effect your treatment may have on that process.
 There are ways to make sure that treatment is less harmful to this process.

 Most patients do well long-term.
 You may need to take drugs over many years.
 Even patients who have less flare-ups or symptoms should have periodic checkups.

 If your kidneys fail, you can be treated with dialysis or a kidney transplant.
 Lupus patients do as well with these treatments as people who have other types of kidney disease.

-Many patients with lupus kidney disease have received a kidney transplant.
+Many patients with lupus nephritis have received a kidney transplant.
 The drugs used to prevent your body from rejecting the new kidney are the same or similar to those used to treat lupus.
 It is unusual for lupus to come back in the new kidney.
-Most of the time, the lupus stays inactive.
 Lupus patients with new kidneys do as well as any other patients with transplanted kidneys.